openmrs/openmrs-distro-platform/README.md

 openmrs-distro-platform
 =======================

-This project is used to package the core OpenMRS war file with bundled modules
+A project for packaging the OpenMRS Platform